 Please relook at your stance on trust with your remote workers.
 Don't create a culture of secrecy and hostility because that's what a lack of trust is.
 If you can't trust them at home, you can't trust them in the office.

 Moreover, suppose you continue not to trust your employees.
-In that case, it could even lead to Quiet Quitting (doing the bare minimal tasks of your job description well enough that you don't get fired).
-Consequently, this can affect your business KPIs like employee retention, attraction, bottom line, etc. To succeed in remote work, the core is to keep your 'employees' at the center.
-This would give them that trust to give their 100% to you and succeed at the job.
+In that case, it could even lead to Quiet Quitting (doing the bare minimum tasks of your job description well enough that you don't get fired).
+Consequently, this can affect your business KPIs, such as employee retention, attraction, and the bottom line.
+To succeed in remote work, the core is to keep your employees at the center.
+This would give them the trust to give you their 100% and succeed at the job.

 Per an employee from Alaska, “if my company is going to come in and give me this flexibility, then I'm going to be the first to give them 100%.”

-We’re unable to have a thriving remote work culture & need training on how to work well remotely.
+We’re unable to maintain a thriving remote work culture & need training on working well remotely.

 Per the Digital Wellness Institute Playbook, 83 percent of employees look to their employers for guidance in navigating the pressures of remote work.
 Yet many employers feel ill-equipped to deal with these new pressures.